Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 - Approver: Has the ability to change the status of tasks.
 - Observer: Only has the ability to view tasks and their statuses.

 It is imporant to make the distinction between these *Application Roles* and the *Directory Roles* that are built into Azure Active Directory.
-This application automatically assings any users with the Directory Role "Global Administrator" the Application Role "Admin," allowing directory global administrators to begin assigning Application Roles to other users when the application is first run.
 For a complete list of built-in directory roles, use the [Get-MsolRole](http://technet.microsoft.com/en-us/library/dn194100.aspx) cmdlet.

 The application also incorporates group membership for enforcing authorization policies.
 In addition to assigning roles directly to users, application Admins can assign roles to Azure Active Directory Security Groups, and assign users to those groups.
 In this sample, we manage user membership to Security Groups through the [Azure Management Portal](https://manage.windowsazure.com/), but it can also be accomplished programatically using the [AAD Graph API](http://msdn.microsoft.com/en-us/library/azure/hh974476.aspx).
 To determine which Security Groups a user belongs to, the application uses Group Claims that are included in the OpenIDConnect access token acquired at login, which allows us to determine group membership without having to make extra calls to the Graph API.